-We should all try to minimize our consumption of electricity and natural resources where possible to save money and reduce greenhouse gas emissions.
+We should all try to minimise our consumption of electricity and natural resources where possible to save money and reduce greenhouse gas emissions.
 Being energy smart works for everyone, and in this article, we will discuss some simple ways to be just that.

 Be Moderate with Targets